Weddings & Vow

 Light flowing gowns are always better for the bride.
 There are actual beach wedding gowns found in most bridal shops even if you live in a state without a beach.
 For the groom and male bridal party, suits and tuxedos are very rarely a good idea.
 Something more casual such as khakis and light, short-sleeved shirts are always best.
 Even consider wearing shorts.
 As I said with the potential of summer temps even in the winter, it is best to choose lighter clothes.
 This goes for guests as well.

-May I bring my own bouquet, etc?
+May I bring my own rose petals?

 May we provide our own professional photographer?